sobaba-12/sim_and_scat/content/intro.md

 To get the most from this tutorial you will need:

 - Some basic understanding of the Python programming language (a great source for learning some Python is [pythoninchemistry.org](http://pythoninchemistry.org))
-- Some knowledge of undergraduate chemistry or physics may be required to fully appreciate the nature of classical potential models.
+- Some knowledge of undergraduate chemistry or physics is be required to fully appreciate the nature of classical potential models.
 - A decent understanding of advanced high school level mathematics.

 ## Using this resource